TeacHingChain/TeacHingChain-Java/README.md

 6. Adding support for SHA512 and scrypt algorithms for the GenesisBuilder (in the GenesisBuilder-Java repo)

 7. Adding the ability to run the wallet as the GUI or as a daemon with a CLI

+8. Writing shell scripts for easy building/running (since the project will need to run as both a deployed war AND a jar when the network side is working)

 8. And more!